Choral ~ General ~ A Cappella

 HOW TO PLACE AN ORDER — PDF: $45 (for all the copies you need)

-The poet Christina Rossetti is perhaps best known for “In the Bleak Midwinter,” but she wrote many other poems as well, mostly to do with death and love.
+The poet Christina Rossetti is perhaps best known for “In the Bleak Midwinter,” but she wrote many other poems as well, many of which extol the virtues of love.

 This particular sonnet evokes the first awkward stirrings of romance, and my music seeks to capture the magical and dreamy quality of the poem.